Node-JF/tag-dynalite/README.md

 The Area to control.
 Leave at '0' if unallocated.

+0 | 255

+> DyNet 1 only supports areas up to 255.
+If you are working with DyNet 2 areas greater than 255, you can perform address translations on the DyNet 2 gateway.

 > Area information is configured in the *Dynalite System Builder* software.

 ##### Area Status